venisz/Roblox-Coding-Tutorial/README.md

 end)
 ```

-As you can see when you test it
 ![image](https://github.com/venisz/Roblox-Coding-Tutorial/assets/82700599/69c679fe-65f6-4adc-bec5-1ffa35fe8399)

-You get kicked cause your player isint in the server anymore
+As you can see when you test it you get kicked cause your player is removed